yumeone/ml_dl_nlp_road_map/deep_learning2/lstm/README.md

 GRU’s got rid of the cell state and used the hidden state to transfer information.
 It also only has two gates, a reset gate and update gate.

-* ```Update Gate ``` : The update gate acts similar to the forget and input gate of an LSTM.
+* ```Update Gate(Z_t) ``` : The update gate acts similar to the forget and input gate of an LSTM.
 It decides what information to throw away and what new information to add.

 When x_t is plugged into the network unit,  The same goes for h_(t-1) which holds the information for the previous t-1 units ,it is multiplied by its own respective  weights W(z).
 Both results are added together and a sigmoid activation function is applied to squash the result between 0 and 1.

 ![img.png](https://miro.medium.com/max/1580/1*1HJUlwKMWmAkHhUkwy9g3g.png)

-* ```Reset Gate``` : The reset gate is another gate is used to decide how much past information to forget.This formula is the same as the one for the update gate.
-The difference comes in the weights and the gate’s usage
+* ```Reset Gate(r_t)``` : The reset gate is another gate is used to decide how much past information to forget.This formula is the same as the one for the update gate.
+The difference comes in the weights and the gate’s usage. plug in h_(t-1)  and x_t , multiply them with their corresponding weights, sum the results and apply the sigmoid function.

+* We introduce a new memory content(h'_t) which will use the reset gate to store the relevant information from the past.Multiply the input x_t  and h_(t-1) with a weight respective weights W.
+ The text starts with “This is a fantasy book which illustrates…” and after a couple paragraphs ends with “I didn’t quite enjoy the book because I think it captures too many details.”
+To determine the overall level of satisfaction from the book we only need the last part of the review.
+In that case as the neural network approaches to the end of the text it will learn to assign r_t vector close to 0, washing out the past and focusing only on the last sentences.

+* As the last step, the network needs to calculate h_t — vector which holds information for the current unit and passes it down to the network.
+In order to do that the update gate is needed.
+It determines what to collect from the current memory content — h’_t and what from the previous steps — h_(t-1).
+  ##### Apply element-wise multiplication to the update gate{ z_t and h_(t-1)} and {(1-z_t) and h’_t} and sum it

+  Let’s bring up the example about the book review.
+This time, the most relevant information is positioned in the beginning of the text.
+The model can learn to set the vector z_t close to 1 and keep a majority of the previous information.
+Since z_t will be close to 1 at this time step, 1-z_t will be close to 0 which will ignore big portion of the current content (in this case the last part of the review which explains the book plot) which is irrelevant for our prediction